 High vitamin D dosages up to 10,000 IU are beneficial for depression in cases of acute vitamin D deficiency.
 Having normal serum concentrations of vitamin D is beneficial for good mood.

 Can vitamin D deficiency cause depression?

-Most noteworthy, vitamin D is involved in various brain processes.
-Also, vitamin D is present on neurons and in the brain.
+Vitamin D is involved in various brain processes.
+Also, vitamin D is present in neurons and in the brain.
 Especially in areas which are involved in the pathophysiology of depression.

 It’s estimated that about 6.7% of adults in the United States have depression.
 But, fewer than 25% of people with depression receive treatment.

 According to a study, even just one megadose of 100,000 IU can decrease symptoms of depression.

 Vitamin D supplementation may be a healthy and cheap way to deal with depression.
 Most noteworthy, vitamin D supplementation has no side effects.
 Even high daily dosages of 10,000 IU are safe for treating vitamin D deficiency.